 Responsibilities to the Profession

-Physicians must uphold the standards of the medical profession by modelling appropriate behaviour for other members of the health-care team, in particular trainees, and fostering a culture of respect within their practice setting or workplace.
+- Physicians must uphold the standards of the medical profession by modelling appropriate behaviour for other members of the health-care team, in particular trainees, and fostering a culture of respect within their practice setting or workplace.

-Disruptive behaviour poses a threat to patients and outcomes by inhibiting the collegiality and collaboration essential to teamwork, impeding communication, undermining morale, and inhibiting compliance with and implementation of new practices.12
+Disruptive behaviour poses a threat to patients and outcomes by inhibiting the collegiality and collaboration essential to teamwork, impeding communication, undermining morale, and inhibiting compliance with and implementation of new practices.

 - Rude, profane, disrespectful, insulting, demeaning, threatening, bullying, or abusive language, tone, innuendos, and behaviour;

 - Arguments10 or outbursts of anger including throwing or breaking things;

 - Use, attempted use, or threat of violence or physical force with patients, colleagues, and others involved in the provision of health care;11

 - Comments or actions that may be perceived as harassing or may contribute to a poisoned professional environment;